 - For example, those who have had prior bad credit and only have one credit card try to get two more secured credit cards to get more credit tradelines and maximize credit scores

 - Do not max out credit limit

-- Always have credit balance below the 10% of credit limit
+- Always have a credit balance below the 10% of the credit limit

-- Those who have high balances on your credit cards, pay them down so balance is less than 10% of the credit limit
+- Those who have high balances on their credit cards, pay them down so the balance is less than 10% of the credit limit

 - By doing so, credit scores will increase

 - Get a copy of the credit report

 Consumers can get one free credit report from each of the three major credit bureaus each year:

 Consumers can get a free credit report once a year by requesting it from www.annualcreditreport.com.
 Upon getting a credit report, check to see for any errors.